 Keyword research is how you can find the actual search terms that people enter into search engines to find your practice.
 Google’s Keyword Planner is a great place to start.

-The knowledge about these actual search terms is one of the most important parts of any online marketing effort, especially as you want to improve your SEO rankings.
+The knowledge about these actual search terms is one of the most important parts of any online marketing effort, especially as you want to improve your dentist SEO rankings.

 - Make a list of relevant topics based on what you know about your dental practice.
 To kick off this process, think about the topics you want to rank for such as “Baltimore dentist”, “emergency dentist”, etc. Look at the services you know patients find most valuable and start there.